justia-pi/principles_of_DA/README.md

 **Description:** The Iris dataset contains measurements for 150 Iris flowers from three different species: Setosa, Versicolor, and Virginica.
 The dataset includes four features: petal length, petal width, sepal length and sepal width.

 ## Project structure
-1. Analysis of dataset - tasks.ipynb
+1. Analysis of dataset - tasks.ipynb This Jupyter Notebook contains the Python code used to perform the analysis:
+- Loadig and inspecting the Iris dataset.
+- Visualisation of the distribution of the features (sepal lenght, sepal width, petal lenght and
+  petal width)
+- Exploring the relationships and correlations between different features ussing scatter plots, regression lines plotting, heatmaps and boxplots.
 2. README.md
 3. instructions.md
 4. .gitgnore